Compare the cost of living with other university cities using our handy infographic.

 You can use our Student Finance Calculator as a guide to help you budget.Start budgeting

 For more advice on how to budget and make your money go further, visit the Student Services website.

-- Books – you won’t need to buy all the books on your reading list, just the core texts.
-Remember the library has an excellent collection of books.
+• Books – you won’t need to buy all the books on your reading list, just the core texts.
+Remember all of our libraries have an excellent collection of books.

-- Household bills – if you are in privately rented accommodation, you will need to pay towards water, gas and electricity bills, but you won’t have to pay council tax if everyone in your house is a student.
+• Household bills – if you are in private rented accommodation, you will need to pay towards water, gas and electricity bills.
+You won’t have to pay council tax if everyone in your house is a student.